Murder of Falah Zaggam: Investigation, arrest, and guilty plea

 Zaggam's family said Merida could not have been acting in self-defense.
 The first bullet had pierced Zaggam's palm, which was burned by the gun blast.
 This indicated that his hand had been raised against the muzzle.
 The second bullet entered Zaggam's back and went through his stomach.
 Zaggam's family and friends also said they did not believe the sexual encounter was consensual, and accused Merida of trying to rape him, then killing him when the teen resisted.
 However, the defense presented medical evidence that the encounter had been consensual.
 A psychiatrist for Merida testified that the outburst of violence was triggered by traumatic memories of sexual abuse as a child.

-Merida was sentences to 25 years in prison, the harshest term allowed under his plea agreement.
+Merida was sentenced to 25 years in prison, the harshest term allowed under his plea agreement.
 He was also reduced in rank to Private and dishonorably discharged.
 At the time, Merida's sentence was the harshest handed down to any U.S. personnel convicted of crimes committed during the invasion of Iraq.

 Zaggam's family still expressed frustration with the outcome.
 Faris Zaggam, Falah's older brother, said "I swear to Allah, that even if I went to the States and found that Merida and killed him with my own hands, I still would not be satisfied."
 The family said the U.S. military had paid them $2,200 in compensation, but that the money didn't even cover the costs for Falah's funeral, $4,500.
 One of Falah's friends, Iraqi National Guard soldier Matar At-Shammari, expressed doubts over whether Merida would serve most of his sentence.

 After being sentenced, Merida was sent to the United States Disciplinary Barracks to serve out his time.
 He was eventually transferred to a civilian federal prison to serve out the rest of his sentence.
-Merida was paroled on May 31, 2019.
+Merida was paroled on 31 May 2019.